daniiiiekisde/daniiiiekisde/README.md

 # Daniil Tikhomirov 💻

-### Digital Craftsman ( Developer / Trader / Creator )
+### Digital BusinessMaker ( Developer / Automatization / Machine Learning )

-As a software engineer with a passion for **Trading and Artificial Intelligence**, I find myself at the intersection of technology and finance, exploring innovative ways to merge these worlds.
+As a software engineer with a passion for **Automation and Artificial Intelligence**, I find myself at the intersection of technology and business efficiency, exploring innovative ways to streamline complex workflows.

-By day, I'm immersed in the realm of coding, constantly seeking elegant solutions to complex problems.
-My love for trading extends beyond the screen, influencing my perspective on how technology can redefine the landscape of financial markets.
+By day, I'm immersed in the realm of coding, constantly seeking elegant solutions to scale operations through intelligent systems.
+My focus extends beyond the screen, influencing my perspective on how AI and machine learning can redefine the landscape of modern enterprises.
 In my spare time, I wear a different hat as a **creative director**, channeling my creativity into various projects.

 This dual role allows me to balance the structured logic of programming with the boundless imagination required for creative endeavors.
-Join me on this journey where lines between code and creativity blur, and where every line of code tells a story of its own.
+Join me on this journey where code meets business strategy, and where every line of code is designed to drive impact.

 ---